Distributed Optimization on Riemannian Manifolds for multi-agent networks: Introduction

 The problem of consensual distributed optimization for the Euclidean case be formally stated as :

 where $x^i \in \mathbb{R}^n$, $f^i \,:\, \mathbb{R}^n \to \mathbb{R}$ and scalars $q_{ij}$ with $q_{ij}>0$ if the nodes $i$ and $j$ can communicate and equal to zero if not.
-There are usually some additional assumptions on the network which we do not state here. \textit{Our objective here is to consider the above problem for Riemannian manifolds}.
-The obvious generalization of the above would be:
+There are usually some additional assumptions on the network which we do not state here.
+As a motivating example, one can consider machine learning optimization, where the sum of functions form can arise from considering the expected risk:

+where $\ell(\cdot,\cdot) $ is the loss function so that given the input-output pair $(x, y)$, the loss incurred is $\ell(h(x;w),y) $ when $h(x; w)$ and $y $ are the predicted and true outputs, respectively.
+Lacking an access to the actual distribution on the data, we can instead consider the minimization of the empirical risk on the available data :

+Setting $f^i(w) := \ell(h(x_i;w),y_i)$, we get the sum of functions objective.
+In solving modern machine learning problem, one has to frequently deal with distributed data sets.
+This happens when the data set $\{x_i,y_i\}_{i=1}^n$ may be located in disjoint subsets at different nodes of a network with only local communication.
+A notable example where this occurs is federated learning \cite{kone}.
+Thus, a learner may lack access to the entire dataset which will necessitate the deployment of distributed optimization algorithms to get a global solution.